Faculty/staff profile

 Eva has worked as a community parole officer in Vancouver specializing in relapse prevention therapy with sexual offenders.

 In 2008, Eva began teaching at Camosun College.
-She served as the Chair of the Criminal Justice Program, and recently returned to teaching.
-Eva’s areas of research and teaching interests include criminological theory, mental health issues and trauma, corrections and correctional practice, gender in the justice system and the role of women working in the justice system.
+She served as the Chair of the Criminal Justice Program (2014-2017).
+Eva’s areas of research and teaching interests include criminological theory, mental health and trauma, corrections and correctional practice, gender in the justice system and the role of women working in the justice system.

 Eva has served as the Chair of the Human Resources Committee on the Greater Victoria Police Victim Services Board as well as the Co-Vice President of the John Howard Society Board of Directors.